Russell Thomas: Career

 He has sung the role of Tito in Mozart's La clemenza di Tito and Rodolfo in Puccini's La Boheme at the Metropolitan Opera, and at the Royal Opera House, Covent Garden he appeared as Gabriele Adorno in Verdi's Simon Boccanegra.
+He performed the role of Canio in a 2021 online video of Ruggero Leoncavallo's Pagliacci, produced by Lyric Opera of Chicago.
 He is the Artist in Residence for the Los Angeles Opera until 2024.

 Personal life

 Thomas is an openly gay man who became a father through adoption.